EdwinVW/cloud-native-architecture-workshop/README.md

 **2.2.6: Add supporting files**
 You need some supporting files (things like settings etc.) in order to run the service.

-1. Copy the `appsettings.*.json` files from the *AuditlogService* to your project folder.
-Remove the *Auditlog* section from the settings files.
+1. Copy the `appsettings.*.json` files from the *AuditlogService* to your project folder and change the contents:
+   - Change the value of the *Queue* setting in the RabbitMQ configuration block to `CustomerEventHandler`.
+   - Remove the *Auditlog* section.
 2. Copy the `Properties/launchsettings.json` file from the *AuditlogService* to a `Properties` folder in your project folder.
 3. Add the following snippet to your `.csproj` file:
    ```xml